MLNTeam-Unical/MLNTeam-Unical.github.io/research/index.md

 ## Latest out

-{% include citation.html lookup="Unraveling the NFT economy: A comprehensive collection of Non-Fungible Token transactions and metadata" style="rich" %}
+{% include citation.html lookup="Bringing order into the realm of Transformer-based language models for artificial intelligence and law" style="rich" %}

 {% include section.html %}